Avatar (2009 film): Promotions

-The Coca-Cola Company collaborated with Fox to launch a worldwide marketing campaign to promote the film.
-The highlight of the campaign was the website AVTR.com.
-Specially marked bottles and cans of Coca-Cola Zero, when held in front of a webcam, enabled users to interact with the website's 3-D features using augmented reality (AR) technology.
-The film was heavily promoted in an episode of the Fox series Bones in the episode "The Gamer In The Grease" (Season 5, Episode 9).
-Avatar star Joel David Moore has a recurring role on the program, and is seen in the episode anxiously awaiting the release of the film.
-A week prior to the American release, Zoe Saldana promoted the film on Adult Swim, when she was interviewed by an animated Space Ghost.
-McDonald's had a promotion mentioned in television commercials in Europe called "Avatarize yourself", which encouraged people to go to the website set up by Oddcast, and use a photograph of themselves to change into a Na'vi.
+The Coca-Cola Company collaborated with Fox to launch a global marketing campaign for the film.
+The centerpiece of the campaign was the website AVTR.com.
+Specially marked bottles and cans of Coca-Cola Zero, when held in front of a webcam, enabled users to interact with the website's 3D features using augmented reality (AR) technology.
+The film was also promoted in the Fox series Bones during the episode "The Gamer In The Grease".
+McDonald's had a promotion mentioned in television commercials in Europe called "Avatarize yourself", which directed viewers to a website where they could create a Na'vi version of themselves.
+A week prior to the US release, Zoe Saldaña promoted the film on Adult Swim.